Healthcare and wellness providers have been through so much in the last few years, and burnout and compassion fatigue are more prevalent than ever.

 Have you ever found yourself sitting opposite your patient and thinking, “You think your back hurts, my back is killing me and I’m 8 months pregnant?”

 “Sorry kids, mom just can’t play right now, I am so tired from work this week.
 Let’s just rest on the couch for a few minutes.”

-Working as a caregiver at work, is hard.
-Also being a caregiver at home, in your community, for your kids, for your parents… is harder.
+Working as a caregiver at work is hard.
+Also being a caregiver at home, in your community, for your kids, and for your parents… is harder.